Job Openings | Communication Studies

 Job Openings

-The College of Liberal Arts and Social Sciences and the Department of Communication Studies are committed to creating a learning community that reflects and enacts the values of diversity, equity and inclusion that inform academic excellence.
-We encourage applicants who may enhance our representational diversity but especially whose research, teaching, and community engagement will contribute to diverse, equitable, and inclusive learning and working environments for our students, staff, and faculty.
-The Department of Communication Studies invites applications for the following available positions:
+The College of Liberal Arts and Social Sciences and the Department of Communication Studies are committed to creating a learning community that reflects and enacts the values of diversity, equity and inclusion that inform academic excellence through our research, teaching, and service.
+UNT has a highly diverse campus with a wide range of languages spoken in addition to English.
+UNT is a Hispanic Serving Institution (HSI) and a Minority Serving Institution (MSI), whose student population is comprised of more than 40% first-generation students.

-Adjunct Instructor Job #72626
+Adjunct Instructor Job #508783

 The department offers course work in rhetorical, performance and social science traditions.
 Students are afforded opportunities to explore communication from applied and theoretical perspectives using analytical, critical, quantitative and qualitative methodologies.
 Course work features the investigation of communication in interpersonal, organizational, aesthetic, health, cultural, intercultural, legal, political and international contexts.
 Students will encounter topics such as gender and diversity issues, social change, conflict and narrative.
 The graduate experience often is enhanced by opportunities to engage in consulting; conducting research with faculty members; participating in regional and national festivals and professional conferences, and/or internships with corporations, social service organizations, arts organizations and government agencies